 It is traditional to use the progesterone only (or minipill) for contraception.
 A small amount of progesterone is taken every day so there are no sugar pills or withdrawal bleeds.
 The minipill is not as strong a contraceptive as the combined pill.
 It takes a full seven days to be covered.
 If a minipill is missed by more than 12 hours, there will be inadequate contraception for two days after the next minipill is taken.
 It is best to take the minipill at the same time each day within an hour or two.
 If good habits of taking the minipill are obtained it will work for during weaning and if periods return while breastfeeding.
 Recent research suggests that the Combined Oral Contraceptive pill does not affect milk supply and this may provide better contraception.

 Resumption of periods varies a lot.
 Some women who are fully breastfeeding will have their periods return around six to eight weeks and will be fertile from then.
 Some women will not have periods until after ceasing breastfeeding even if they feed for a year or more.
 By six months postpartum 50% of breastfeeding women will have resumed periods.
 The first ovulation before the first period may not have usual ovulation symptoms.
 If there is no contraception, some women will fall pregnant at this ovulation without having any periods in between pregnancies.

-Other progesterone-only contraception can be provided by Depo Provera injections which last for 3 months, the Implanon pellet which is inserted under the skin of the arm which lasts for 3 years, or the Mirena progesterone device which is inserted in the uterus and lasts for 5 years.
+Other progesterone-only contraception can be provided by progesterone injections which last for 3 months, the progesterone implant which is inserted under the skin of the arm which lasts for 3 years, or the progesterone releasing device which is inserted in the uterus and lasts for 5 years.